 Anurag Kashyap

 This director brought a completely new wave of cinema that does not cater to stereotypical Bollywood guidelines.
-His film Dev-D which was a modern remake of ‘Devdas’ broke all the conventional norms and set off on a path breaking road of success.
-From there, Anurag Kashyap has never looked back.
-Making amazing cult movies like Gangs of Wasseypur and more, he is truly here to stay!
+Anurag Kashyap has earned a special place in the film fraternity for his innovative storytelling and bold filmmaking.
+His film Dev-D, a modern remake of Devdas, broke all the conventional norms and set off on a path-breaking road to success.
+From there, he has never looked back, creating cult classics like Gangs of Wasseypur and more.
+Counted among the best Bollywood directors, Kashyap’s work consistently stands out for its authenticity and raw edge.
+His contribution to Indian cinema firmly places him among the best directors of Bollywood and one of the most famous Bollywood directors of this generation.

 Rakesh Om Prakash Mehra